The following rules were updated by the State Committee on September 9, 2017.

-The State Committee shall work through the County Republican Leadership to assist town and district committees as necessary to accomplish the goals of the Republican Party.
+The State Committee shall work through the County Republican Leadership to assist municipal town and district Republican committees as necessary to accomplish the goals of the Republican Party.

 b) County Committees

 The members of the State Committee from each county shall, from time to time, consult with their respective county committees and shall inform their respective county committees of State Committee activities.
-Each county committee shall, by appointment of its chairman or election, designate a member to serve on standing committees of the State Committee as required by Rule 8.
+Each county committee shall, by appointment of its chair or by election, designate a member to serve on each standing committee of the State Committee, as required by Rule 9.

 c) Republican National Committee

 The State Committee shall cooperate with the Republican National Committee through its representatives on the Republican National Committee.
-Such representatives shall be the Chairman of the Vermont Republican State Committee, ex-officio, and the National Committeeman and National Committeewoman, duly elected under Rule 11.
+These representatives shall be the Chair of the Vermont Republican State Committee, and the National Committeeman and National Committeewoman, duly elected under Rule 12.

 a) Voting membership

-Voting members of the Republican State Committee of Vermont shall consist of the following:
+Voting members of the Vermont Republican State Committee shall be the following:

-1. The Chairman of the County Committee of each county, ex-officio, pursuant to 17 VSA, Section 2310, (refer to Appendix);
+1- The Chair of the County Committee of each county, pursuant to 17 VSA, Section 2310, (refer to Appendix);

-2. The Finance Chairman of the County Committee of each county who shall be elected at the fall county re-organizational meeting;
+2- The Finance Chair of the County Committee of each county, who shall be elected at the fall county re-organizational meeting;

 (b) The State Committee shall determine the number of Members-At-Large for each county and shall notify each County Committee of the number of Members-At-Large to be elected from each county at the time the State Committee sets a date for the organization of County Committees pursuant to 17 VSA Section 2309 (refer to Appendix), as that statute may from time to time be amended.